 The program meets the professional industry standards outlined by Otis School of Fashion Design, the leading educational program nationwide.
 Study begins with the development of an understanding of design in dress, and leads to a translation of that knowledge into practical manufacturing requirements.
 Courses provide intensive, practical training leading to the development of a professional portfolio.

-XDWG1001 Drawing & Composition XGRD1101 Color Theory & Design xDWG1014 Life Drawing xFSH3000 Introduction to Fashion Design
+XDWG1001 Drawing & Composition XGRD1101 Color Theory & Design xGRD5012 Fundamentals of 2-Dimensional xDWG1014 Life Drawing

+XFSH3000 Introduction to Fashion Design